surminus/cv/README.md

 Achievements in this role:

-  * Worked my way up from the lowest to the highest level of support.
+* Worked my way up from the lowest to the highest level of support
-  * Supported all customers with extensive on-call coverage, often responding to and fixing issues from customers we’d had very little experience with previously, along with being a point of contact for larger and more complex systems.
+* Supported all customers with extensive on-call coverage, often responding to and fixing issues from customers we’d had very little experience with previously, along with being a point of contact for larger and more complex systems
-  * Provided technical guidance and ensured efficient knowledge sharing with new hires during a period of rapid growth from a dozen to over 60 people.
+* Provided technical guidance and ensured efficient knowledge sharing with new hires during a period of rapid growth from a dozen to over 60 people
-  * As an intern, helped to build one of our datacentres, including the initial power cabling, air conditioning implementation, networking, and full rack placement.
+* As an intern, helped to build one of our datacentres, including the initial power cabling, air conditioning implementation, networking, and full rack placement